Zurich International School: By American and international authorities

-The purpose-built Upper School opened in 2008 and 445 students are currently enrolled.
-A triple gym, outdoor sports field, music practice rooms, art studios, a theatre as well as a dining area are available for the students.
-There is an IT/Mac room.
+Swiss Universities recognise the International Baccalaureate Diploma for Admission to Swiss Universities, which make entry to Swiss Universities possible for ZIS students.
+Many Swiss Universities also accept an upper secondary school-leaving certificate and Advanced Placement Tests for admission to Swiss Universities, however AP subjects and the number of AP examinations vary by university.

 Language program

 The main instruction language is English.
 Students in Pre-Kindergarten to Grade 9 are required to learn German, unless they are in the English as an Additional Language (EAL) program.
-Students can choose to learn French and Spanish from Grade 6 (age 11) onwards.
-Language teachers are native speakers.
+Students can choose to learn either French or Spanish from Grade 6 (age 11) onward.

 A large number of students at ZIS arrive knowing little or no English.
-The EAL program includes small group lessons to help them improve their language skills.
-ZIS classroom teachers are experienced in working with non-English speaking students.
+The EAL program includes small group lessons to help them improve their language skills, it is available in the lower school, middle school and upper school curriculum.

-In August 2021 ZIS opened a bilingual pathway in the Lower School.
-It is for students aged 3 - 8 and will grow over the coming years up to Grade 6.

-Mother Tongue – there are a number of mother tongue classes, supported by the school and held at ZIS premises, but held after school hours.
-These include French, Dutch, Hebrew, Swedish and German.

 Sports

 All students from Pre-School to Grade 10 (aged three to 16) take physical education as part of their educational program.
-At the Early Childhood Center PE is combined with other activities.
-ZIS uses its own facilities as well as local sporting centers.
-From the Middle School onwards students have the opportunity to compete in a variety of sports, within school as well as against other international schools.
-Students compete in the SGIS (Swiss Group of International Schools), SCIS (Sports Council of International Schools), and ISST (International Schools Sports Tournaments).
-Sports include cross-country, volleyball (girls), soccer, and rugby (boys), in the fall; alpine skiing, basketball, and swimming in the winter, and tennis, track and field, softball (girls), and golf in the spring.
+At the Early Childhood Center, PE is combined with other activities.
+ZIS uses its facilities as well as local sport centers.

 Arts

-All students in Pre-School to Grade 6 have compulsory music lessons.
-Students in Grade 3 learn the recorder, while Grades 4 and 5 can learn another instrument.
-In the Middle School there are choirs/band/orchestra.
+All students from Pre-School to Grade 6 have compulsory music lessons.
+Students in Grade 3 learn the recorder, while students in Grades 4 and 5 can learn another instrument.
+In Middle School, there are choirs/band/orchestra.
 Students of all ages can take private music lessons on school premises with selected music teachers.
-There are choirs at the Lower, Middle and Upper Schools.
-There are regular concerts and recitals through the year for students of all ages.
-In the Middle and Upper Schools students can take drama as a class and also participate in the twice-yearly productions, such as ‘Grease’ and ‘Les Miserables’.
-At the Upper School students can direct and perform plays and shows as part of their studies.
+There are choirs at the Lower, Middle and Upper Schools and regular concerts and recitals through the year for students of all ages.
+In Middle and Upper Schools, students can take drama as a class and can also participate in the twice-yearly productions, such as ‘Grease’ and ‘Les Miserables’.
+At Upper School, students can direct and perform plays and shows as part of their studies.
 Art is part of the curriculum at the Early Childhood Center and Lower School, and an option for Middle and Upper School students.
-Notably, ZIS offers the opportunity for students to audition for the AMIS program, which hosts annual festivals for band, orchestra, jazz band and choir at different international schools.
+Notably, ZIS offers the opportunity for students to audition for the AMIS program, which hosts annual festivals for band, orchestra, jazz band and choir at different international schools in the country.